bob-fornal/how-to-take-a-test/.github/pull_request_template.md

 - [ ] Unit test

 # Checklist:
-- [ ] I have pulled code from master and re-tested changes before opening the PR
+- [x] I have pulled code from main and re-tested changes before opening the PR
-- [ ] I have submitted the code changes to Quality Check tools such as SonarQube
-- [ ] No new bugs or vulnerabilities have been found in the code
+- [x] No new bugs or vulnerabilities have been found in the code
-- [ ] New and existing unit tests pass locally with my changes
+- [x] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [x] Any dependent changes have been merged and published in downstream modules